snwh/computefreely/CONTRIBUTING.md

 ### Including image assets

-For a post to be acceptable you must include a project's logo and a screenshot.
+For a submission to be included you must also include a project's logo and a screenshot.

 An acceptable screenshot must:
- - be of a fresh installation no user-modifications,
+ - be of a fresh installation, no user-modifications or changes
- - not have any open windows, menus, etc.
+ - be of the desktop, do not have any windows, menus, etc. open
  - be of at least 720p resolution
  - follow the name convention of the other included screenshots that is `desktop-<name>-<version>`

-The Project logo must:
+An acceptable version of the project logo must:
  - be of the distibution icon, not the wordmark
  - be in SVG format, a PNG or other file format will not display
  - follow the name convention of the other included logos that is `distro-<name>`
  - be 200x200 pixels and the logo is at most 160x160 within that

+## Other contributions

+Overall improvements to the site are gladly accepted as well and can be made via a general pull request.